ietf-wg-httpapi/rfc7807bis/draft-nottingham-httpapi-rfc7807bis.md

 # IANA Considerations

+This specification defines two new Internet media types {{RFC6838}}.

+## application/problem+json

+Type name:
+: application

+Subtype name:
+: problem+json

+Required parameters:
+: None

+Optional parameters:
+: None; unrecognized parameters should be ignored

+Encoding considerations:
+: Same as {{RFC7159}}

+Security considerations:
+: see {{security-considerations}} of this document

+Interoperability considerations:
+: None

+Published specification:
+: RFC 7807 (this document)

+Applications that use this media type:
+: HTTP

+Fragment identifier considerations:
+: Same as for application/json ({{RFC7159}})

+Deprecated alias names for this type:
+: n/a

+Magic number(s):
+: n/a

+File extension(s):
+: n/a

+Macintosh file type code(s):
+: n/a

+Person and email address to contact for further information:
+: Mark Nottingham \<mnot@mnot.net>

+Intended usage:
+: COMMON

+Restrictions on usage:
+: None.

+Author:
+: Mark Nottingham \<mnot@mnot.net>

+Change controller:
+: IESG

+## application/problem+xml

+Type name:
+: application

+Subtype name:
+: problem+xml

+Required parameters:
+: None

+Optional parameters:
+: None; unrecognized parameters should be ignored

+Encoding considerations:
+: Same as {{RFC7303}}

+Security considerations:
+: see {{security-considerations}} of this document

+Interoperability considerations:
+: None

+Published specification:
+: RFC 7807 (this document)

+Applications that use this media type:
+: HTTP

+Fragment identifier considerations:
+: Same as for application/xml (as specified by {{Section 5 of RFC7303}})

+Deprecated alias names for this type:
+: n/a

+Magic number(s):
+: n/a

+File extension(s):
+: n/a

+Macintosh file type code(s):
+: n/a

+Person and email address to contact for further information:
+: Mark Nottingham \<mnot@mnot.net>

+Intended usage:
+: COMMON

+Restrictions on usage:
+: None.

+Author:
+: Mark Nottingham \<mnot@mnot.net>

+Change controller:
+: IESG

 --- back

 # HTTP Problems and XML {#xml-syntax}

 Some HTTP-based APIs use XML {{XML}} as their primary format convention.
 Such APIs can express problem details using the format defined in this appendix.

 The RELAX NG schema {{ISO-19757-2}} for the XML format is as follows.
 Keep in mind that this schema is only meant as documentation, and not as a normative schema that captures all constraints of the XML format.
 Also, it would be possible to use other XML schema languages to define a similar set of constraints (depending on the features of the chosen schema language).

 ~~~ relax-ng-compact-syntax
    default namespace ns = "urn:ietf:rfc:7807"